About me

 I've been involved in teaching user-centred design to undergraduate Computer Science students.
 On the graduate level, I've been teaching ergonomics and human factors, HCI, prototyping and study/evaluation design.

-Currently I'm a module leader for Emerging Technologies module, which is part of the Applied Software Engineering course at National Software Academy, Cardiff University.
+I'm a module leader for Emerging Technologies module, which is part of the Applied Software Engineering course at National Software Academy, Cardiff University.
+I also deliver lectures on research methods as part of MSc Computing and MSc Computing & IT Management.

 Summer internships